Manyacpl/SQL_Project_Job_Analysis/README.md

 # Background

 Data was taken from [Data Nerd Site](https://datanerd.tech/).
-Zawiera takie dane jak job titles, salaries, locations, and essential skills.
+It includes data such as: job titles, salaries, locations, and essential skills.

 ### Questions I want to answer in the analysis